liriliri/licia/doc.md

 ## values

-Creates an array of the own enumerable property values of object.
+Create an array of the own enumerable property values of object.

 |Name  |Type  |Desc                    |
 |------|------|------------------------|